fonsleenaars/tqdb/README.md

   - A single sprite image along with a CSS sprite sheet containing all the graphics for the equipment available in the JSON file.

 ## Automated Setup

 The `prepare.py` module automates most of the setup required, with the exception of the ARZ Database.

-This automated setup assumes that you have Titan Quest Anniversary Edition installed through Steam on your system.
+Automated setup assumes that you have Titan Quest Anniversary Edition installed through Steam.
 It will (currently) not work for other installation setups.
-Please report and issue describing your setup if it doesn't work for you.
+Please report an issue describing your setup if it doesn't work for you.

+To run the automated setup:

+1. Run:

+    ```
+    python prepare.py
+    ```
-To run the automated setup, run `python prepare.py` in a terminal and then follow the ARZ Database instructions (chapter 1 of the Manual Setup) down below.
-No further setup will be required after.
+2. Next, set up the ARZ Database by following only item 1 of the Manual Setup instructions below.

 ## Manual Setup

-During the setup we're going to assume the following paths:
+During the setup we're going to use the following example paths:

-- Repository: `c:/tqdb`
+- Location of your clone of this git repository: `c:/tqdb`
 - TQ Install: `c:/Steam/SteamApps/Common/Titan Quest - Anniversary Edition/`

-The `data` directory needs to be created in your repository, so for this setup that would be `c:/tqdb/data`.
-Every time a directory needs to be created in the `data` directory, and is listed as `data/database` in the instructions, that means the full path would be: `c:/tqdb/data/database.`
+The `data` directory needs to be created in the same directory as your git clone, so for this example that would be `c:/tqdb/data`.
+Directories such as `data/database` are assumed to be relative to your cloned repo.

 ### Python

 Python 3.6 or higher and Pipenv are required to run this project.
-To get started with a clean setup, open up a shell, navigate to your local repository, and run:
+To get started with a clean setup, open up a shell, navigate to this project, then run:

 - `pipenv clean`
 - `pipenv install`

 ### 1. ARZ Database

-1. Make sure the `data/database` directory exists in your local repository.
+1. Make sure the `data/database` directory exists.
+You will need about 2GB of free space.
-2. Using the `ARZExtractor.exe` provided in the utils folder, extract the `database.arz` found in the `Database` folder in your Titan Quest install directory.
+2. Run `utils/arzextractor/ARZExtractor.exe`
+3. Select the `Database/database.arz` file from your Titan Quest installation directory, choose `data/database` as the destination folder, and click Extract.

- **Source**: database.arz
+   **ARZ file**: database.arz

- **Target**: data/database
+   **Destination folder**: data/database

 ### 2. Templates

-1. Make sure the `data/database` directory exists in your local repository.
+1. Make sure the `data/database` directory exists.
 2. Open up a prompt, change directory to your TQ install.
 3. Run the following command:
 `ArchiveTool.exe Toolset/Templates.arc -extract C:/tqdb/data/database`

 ### 3. Text Resources

-1. Make sure the `data/resources` directory exists in your local repository.
+1. Make sure the `data/resources` directory exists.
 2. Choose a language you want to extract, and create the folder for it in the `resources` directory.
 For example, english would be: `data/resources/en`.
 The available locales are: